 Paper bead making is so simple if you have the right tool and a bit of know how.

-Making paper beads has been an obsession of mine for a very long time now and recently, I started sharing my passion with others.
-A group of artists asked me to go along to one of their monthly meet ups and teach them the basics of paper bead making.
-The workshop was a great success; all the women in the group got hooked after finding how addictive the paper bead making process is.Paper beads are so simple to make if you have the right tools and a bit of know how.
-Click To Tweet
+One such workshop was group of artists who asked me to go along to one of their monthly meet ups and teach them the basics of paper bead making.
+The workshop was a great success; all the women in the group got hooked after finding how addictive the paper bead making process is.

 Many people comment on the paper bead bracelets I wear saying how pretty and unusual they are.
 When I tell them the bracelets are made from paper they are always shocked.
 The jewellery I make is created using a variety of techniques and materials.